Actindo-AG/Documentation/EDI/Overview/01_General.md

 The EDIFACT integration in the *Actindo Core1 Platform* offers the following benefits:

 - Full access to all EDIFACT directory/message versions in the platform
-- Comfortable editing of EDIFACT messages in a visual editor that shows the inner structure of the message.
+- Comfortable editing of EDIFACT messages in a visual editor that shows the inner structure of the message
-- Configuration of outgoing EDIFACT & XML/EDIFACT messages, their contents, and data sources.
+- Configuration of outgoing EDIFACT & XML/EDIFACT messages, their content, and data sources
 <!---Julian, die gehören nicht dazu? -> Configuration of incoming EDIFACT & XML/EDIFACT messages, their contents, and data sources.-->

 # Further information